 When you think of a forecast, you probably think about whether a person is predicting if tomorrow will be sunny or cloudy.
 They are not just guessing but are trying to use the available scientific information to determine a likely future outcome.
 However, business forecasting is a whole new ball game.

 In the business world, forecasting is similar.
 You will hear businesses say they met or did not meet their business forecasting.
-Basically, at the start of the year or the start of the quarter, a business is trying to predict sales growth, economic growth, and other factors.
-They set their course based on meeting or exceeding a goal.
+This could simply refer to the fact that at the start of a business year or the beginning of a new quarter, a business is trying to predict sales growth, economic growth, and other factors.
+They set their course based on meeting or exceeding a goal and look into ways they can improve.

 Businesses do not make financial decisions in a bubble.
-However, they make their decisions based on current economic conditions and predictions about the future.
+They make their decisions based on current economic conditions and predictions about the future.
 All predictions are rife with uncertainty.

 Forecasting can be divided into six elements:

-- Identify a data point or problem – For example, how many customers will need CIAM software by the end of the first quarter of 2021?
+- Identify a data point or problem – For example, how many customers will need the services you offer by the end of the first quarter of 2023?

 - Data sets and theoretical variables are chosen – Relevant variables are collected and decisions are made on how to collect additional data.